For the past 30 years, Excel has been integral to businesses everywhere.

-With its ability to process mathematical equations, store and organize data in attractive and manageable ways, and create a variety of what-if scenarios, Microsoft Excel has long provided a critical function to businesses.
-Yet, many are now moving away from Excel in search of other, more modernized, technologies.
+With its ability to process mathematical equations, store and organize data in attractive and manageable ways, and create a variety of what-if scenarios, Microsoft Excel software has long provided a critical function to businesses.
+Yet, many companies are now moving away from Excel in search of other, more modernized, technologies.
 Why have so many businesses suddenly decided to abandon Excel for critical business processes?

 How Many Businesses Are Turning Away from Excel?

 While many businesses have awoken to the inefficiencies of Excel, a lot of companies still rely on it, if for no other reason than sheer force of habit.
-An article published in the Enterprise Times reported that about 60 percent of businesses in the U.S. are still relying on spreadsheets, while 21 percent are moving toward other software solutions.
+An article published in the Enterprise Times reported that about 60 percent of businesses in the U.S. are still relying on Excel spreadsheets, while 21 percent are moving toward other software solutions.

 Why Are Businesses Moving Away from Excel?